-- The RIDE can only interact with the APL interpreter that it is connected to; none of the functionality related to launching new sessions or connecting to running APL sessions is available. - Preferences are persisted in browser storage using cookies.
+- The Zero Footprint RIDE can only interact with the APL interpreter that it is connected to; none of the functionality related to launching new sessions or connecting to running APL sessions is available. - Preferences are persisted in browser storage using cookies.

-- Behaviour that is provided by the browser (undo/redo, cut/copy/paste, change font size) does not appear in the RIDE's menus. - Floating windows are not supported; all windows appear within the main browser window. - Window captions cannot be controlled.
+- Behaviour that is provided by the browser (undo/redo, cut/copy/paste, change font size) does not appear in the RIDE's menus. - Window captions cannot be controlled.